front-end-foundations/redesign-classone/readme.md

 `<form>`:

 - action - specifies where to send the user when a form is submitted
-- autocomplete - specifies whether a form should have autocomplete on or off
 - method - specifies the HTTP method to use when sending form-data
-- name - specifies the name of a form
 - novalidate - turns validation off, typically used when you provide your own custom validations routines

 `<fieldset>`: